Removal of Tribal Nations to Oklahoma

 Abraham Lincoln is elected president.

 Kansas entered the Union.

 The Treaty of Little Arkansas River assigned reservation to Cheyenne, Arapaho, Kiowa, and Comanche in western Indian Territory.

 The Civil War ended.

-Repressive treaties are concluded with the Five Tribes, reducing their land base in Indian Territory.
+Repressive treaties are concluded with the Five Tribes, reducing their land base and ending slavery in Indian Territory.

 The Sac and Fox removed from Kansas to Indian Territory.